jawuanlewis/hangman-console-app/README.md

 # hangman-console-app

 Source code for a simple version of the game _Hangman_, which can be played in the console.
-There are four available themes of words to guess, and the user can play as many rounds as they want.
+There are four available themes of words to guess (sports, movies, video games, and fun phrases/idioms), and the user can play as many rounds as they want before quitting.

 ## Prerequisites